CookEditors/NOS/_posts/2015-08-28-how-dead-can-you-get.md

 It had taken George Noles—if that was his name—an hour of fast driving to reach Clayton City after asking directions from a filling station attendant.

 Now he drove slowly down Main Street, not knowing what to do next.
 He told himself he was a fool for coming back here.
 And yet, suppose he were innocent of any crime.
-Suppose he had a family here …waiting for him….
+Suppose he had a family here … waiting for him … .

 A man lounging in the doorway of a drug store waved as his car passed.
 “Evening, George,” he called.
 Noles forced himself to wave back.
 Now he was at least sure that his name was George Noles and he was from this town.